 Amelia spun around to glare at her mother.
 ‘But he has 4 other wives already, mother!’

-‘But I wanted to be loved…’ Amelia mumbled.
+‘But I wanted to be loved…’ Amelia said.
+Her eyes watered.
 ‘Special.
 The one and only.’

 ‘I know dear.
 But you have responsibilities.
 His hand is not an offer we can refuse.’

 Amelia glanced back towards the land.
 Fields lay barren.
-Beside them, her people, skin and bone, spluttered choked.
+Beside them, her people, skin and bone, spluttered and choked with sickness.
 ‘Very well mother.
 I will do what is necessary.’

-‘That you will,’ her mother insisted with a grim smile.
+‘That you will,’ her mother replied with a grim smile.

 Amelia nodded and turned away.
 The last time she saw her home, it was a speck in the distance as her boat crossed the ocean, onward towards her future husbands castle.
-‘I hope that it’s worth it.’
+‘I hope this husband is worth it.’

 ‘Where is our husband?’
-Amelia grimaced around the ‘our’ and plonked into her seat as she joined the other wives at the table.
-Her head tilted towards the door, and she winced as she glanced at her husbands other wives.
+Amelia asked, with a grimace around the ‘our.’
+She sank into her seat and winced as she glanced at her husbands other wives.
 ‘I’ll never get used to sharing.’

-‘It’s not so bad,’ Miriam, wife number two hushed.
+‘It’s not so bad,’ Miriam, wife number two replied.

-‘I’m surprised you’d ask after him,’ wife number four, Vivian, remarked with a wince.
+‘I’m surprised you’d ask after him,’ wife number four, Vivian, said.
 ‘I didn’t want to see him for months after our first night together.’

 ‘He’s rougher each day at first,’ Abigail an older woman, wife number one, murmured.
 One hand came to rest on her stomach.
 ‘You will bear him many children.’

-‘He never joins us for breakfast,’ Miriam huffed when Amelia raised an eyebrow.
+‘He never joins us for breakfast,’ Miriam said when Amelia raised an eyebrow.
 ‘Too busy running the kingdom.’

 ‘You don’t help?
 My mother taught me…’

-‘Heavens no. Our job is to bear him sons and cater to his needs,’ Vivian grimaced.
-‘We are nothing but trophy wives.’
+‘Heavens no. Our job is to bear him sons and cater to his needs,’ Vivian said with a winced.
+‘We’re nothing but trophy wives.’

 ‘Oh…’ Amelia dropped her gaze to her plate.
 Her long fringe covered the hurt in her eyes.